kodell80305/dune-weaver-wled/README.md

 The json parsing is minimal and a I haven't implemented any info/effects yet.
 I want to work out how to change the brightness while doing effects/how to cancel effects without using yet another thread spawned from the low level interface.

+Added the ability for effects/setting brightness with stopping effects (does cause restart right now ... not sure if this bothers me enough to fix it)  Only tested in simulation mode on windows, until I can test on pi.